 A course of individual research and study about topics in Spanish.
 Prerequisite: sixcredits of Spanish beyond SPAN 102.

-Develops critical and linguistic awareness about the relationship between language, individual, and society, in the context of the use of Spanish in the U.S. Conducted in Spanish.
-Prerequisites: SPAN 202 or WebCAPE score of 509 or higher, or instructor permission.
+A course where the students develop critical and linguistic awareness about the relationship between language, individual, and society, in the context of the use of Spanish in the U.S. Conducted in Spanish.
+Prerequisites: SPAN 350.

 A series of workshops to study various aspects of contemporary issues in Hispaniccultures abroad.
 Prerequisite: SPAN 255 or equivalent.